F-I-D-O/Manuals/manuals/Programming/Web/JavaScript.md

 - a package name, e.g. `npm install express`
     - this can also contain a scope, e.g. `npm install @openai/codex`
+- a local path, e.g. `npm install .`.
+This way, we install a local package in editable mode, similar to `pip install -e .`.

 Important options are: